 Participating companies use the event as a platform to promote health and fitness in the workplace, foster goodwill and camaraderie among their employees, and show their commitment to the community and best environmental practices.
 The Corporate Challenge strives to make a difference through a donation to a not-for-profit organization in each host city, and through our operations initiatives designed to make the Corporate Challenge the world's greenest road race.

-Payments are accepted by credit card and company check or money order.
-There is no limit to the number of credit card payments per company entry, however, only one company check or money order will be accepted per company entry.
+Payments are accepted through credit card or via company check.
+There is no limit to the number of credit card payments per company entry.
 The following payment combinations are acceptable:

 One Design Center Place

 Entry fees are non-refundable and non-transferable even in the case of event cancellation.

 By post or courier: